-- Conduct a comprehensive self-assessment of supply chain security using the C-TPAT security guidelines covering: Procedural Security, Physical Security, Personnel Security, Education and Training, Access Controls, Manifest Procedures, and Conveyance Security. - Submit a supply chain security profile questionnaire response to Customs. - Develop and implement a program to enhance security throughout its supply chain in keeping with C-TPAT guidelines. - Communicate CTPAT guidelines to other companies in the supply chain and work toward building the guidelines into relationships with these companies.
+- Conduct a comprehensive self-assessment of supply chain security using the CTPAT security guidelines covering: Procedural Security, Physical Security, Personnel Security, Education and Training, Access Controls, Manifest Procedures, and Conveyance Security. - Submit a supply chain security profile questionnaire response to Customs. - Develop and implement a program to enhance security throughout its supply chain in keeping with CTPAT guidelines. - Communicate CTPAT guidelines to other companies in the supply chain and work toward building the guidelines into relationships with these companies.

-C-TPAT is currently open to all U.S. importers and carriers (air, rail, sea).
+C-TPAT is currently open to all U.S. importers and carriers (air, rail, sea) and was recently expanded to ports, marine terminal operators and certain foreign manufacturers.
 As a participant in this supply chain security program, Customs has touted that the following potential benefits are available to C-TPAT members:

-- A reduced number of inspections (reduced border times); - An assigned account manager (if one is not already assigned); - Access to the C-TPAT membership list; - Eligibility for account-based processes (e.g., bimonthly/monthly payments); and - An emphasis on self-policing, not Customs verifications.
+- A reduced number of inspections (reduced border times); - An assigned account manager (if one is not already assigned); - Access to the CTPAT membership list (which is currently held up from distribution due to privacy/confidentiality concerns); - Eligibility for account-based processes (e.g., bimonthly/monthly payments); and - An emphasis on self-policing, not Customs verifications.

-In order to participate, applicants need to submit a signed agreement to Customs, stating their commitment to the GTPAT security guidelines, and provide a supply chain security profile questionnaire when the signed agreements are submitted or within a specified time, and, finally, has its security procedures "validated."

-What does it mean to be a CTPAT "Partner"?
+In order to participate, applicants need to submit a signed agreement to Customs, stating their commitment to the CTPAT security guidelines, and provide a supply chain security profile questionnaire when the signed agreements are submitted or within a specified time, and, finally, has its security procedures "validated."
+What does it mean to be a C-TPAT "Partner"?
 Once Customs fully evaluated the importer's C-TPAT application and questionnaire response it will then be considered a C-TPAT "partner".
 In effect, that is simply the status of a participant that has provided sufficient preliminary information, but whose security procedures have not yet been "validated."